MEgarcia1992/MEgarcia1992/README.md

 As you can see my last years have been sorrounded by Quality so, I consider myself a person who likes things well done.
 I have in my back 4 years working as a Quality Engineer for manufacturing Industry :hammer::wrench: and according to my passion for knowledge, I´m aware that new Technologies :satellite::computer: need Quality so I´am 100%:battery: sure it is time to upgrade my career toward IT :computer: to be in the very current time and provide my expertise to those companies that need it.

 Additionally, I want to tell you that I am human.
-I like reading, I also like to study and I think it is one of my passions so you will see me constantly studying something new:school_satchel::school_satchel::school_satchel::book::book::book:.
+I like reading, I also like to study and I think it is one of my passions so you will see me constantly studying something new :school_satchel::school_satchel: :school_satchel: :book::book::book: .
 I speak English:uk: and Spanish:es: to get by in daily and professional life but I have also learned a little about other languages ​​such as Portuguese, French:fr: and German:de:.

 I am always open to new opportunities and connections:v::v:.
 Do not hesitate to contact me if both parties can provide value. :punch:
  :email: medu2647@gmail.com